Zebiano/hello-world/README.md

 # hello-world
 Well, my first hello world in github...

-I'm mainly keeping this repo to remind myself where this all started1 :D
+I'm mainly keeping this repo to remind myself where this all started! :D